You are here

 (Zambia)

-MA in Education, UCD
+MA in Education, University College Dublin

 In 2010, Lina Simpson Mbewe took a study break from her role with Zambia’s Ministry of Education as a Provincial Resource Centre Co-ordinator, where she was in charge of in-service teacher training programmes for primary and high schools.
 She had received a one year Masters' scholarship at University College Dublin under the Irish Aid Fellowship Training Programme.